EGI-Federation/documentation/content/en/users/data/management/open-rdm/_index.md

 ## What is it?
 The [openRDM](https://marketplace.eosc-portal.eu/services/openrdm-eu) service,
-an open Research Data Management (RDM) tool, offers **advanced organisation of data during ongoing research projects, as an integrated environment with data management and digital lab notebook**.
+an Research Data Management (RDM) tool, offers **advanced organisation of data during ongoing research projects, as an integrated environment with data management and digital lab notebook**.